Cellaring Recommendations

 Still whites:

-Varietal wines(eg. Chenin blanc, Viognier) generally 7 or 8 years from vintage (with the exception of the 2018 Chenin blanc which was an earlier drinking style and will be best within 4 or 5 years).
+Varietal wines(eg. Chenin blanc, Viognier) generally 7 or 8 years from vintage

 Still Reds: